EdwinVargas22/Stroke-Analysis/README.md

 * Changed the object type for certain columns
 * Changed the age values to years
 * After all of this was done, saved the clean dataset.

+## Tableau

+### Data Exploration
+Used Matplotlib and Seaborn to create the catplots, boxplots, and heatmap charts.